bigyak/wild-yak/README.md

 Mini-documentation
 ------------------------
 App is built as a bunch of topics.
 Each topic has "hooks", which are regexes (or custom functions) that evaluate user input, changes the state accordingly, and returns a response(s).
-In addition, a hook may also move the user to a different topic.
+A hook may also move the user to a different topic.
 Once the topic changes, further user inputs are evaluated by new hooks.
 In addition, there is a global topic - which gets to evaluate inputs when none of the current topics hooks match the input.

 eg:
 ```